citrusframework/citrus/test-api-generator/citrus-test-api-generator-core/README.md

 1. **Type-Safe Parameter Method**: This method accepts the required parameters directly.
 2. **String-Based Parameter Method**: This method accepts parameters as strings to allow for dynamic content.

 Method names of non type-safe methods are prepended with a `$`.
-This is mainly to avoid conflicts for
+This is mainly to avoid conflicts.

 ### Structure of the Generated API Class